joeythornberry/vimposer/README.md

 `<number>V` : Set the velocity of the current track to `<number>`

 `<number>T` : Set the tempo of the MIDI file to `<number>`

+## Soundfonts
+This project uses Fluidsynth to play MIDI sounds.
+Fluidsynth relies on Soundfont files, which provide sets of instruments for Fluidsynth to use.
+Vimposer will use the Soundfont stored in the "soundfont" file.
+The current default Soundfont is the Roland SC-55.